 From time to time the Institute may close to observe some special occasion, such as a half day or full day before or after a recognized Institute holiday.
 Those days are treated as Special Holiday Closings.
 In addition, MIT observes a Winter Break at year end, with the exact days announced each year.
-Weekdays during the Winter Break that are not observed as Holidays are treated as Special Holiday Closings.
+During the Winter Break, days that are not observed as Holidays are treated as Special Holiday Closings.

 In a Special Holiday Closing, all but essential operations are suspended.
 Employees on all shifts and on all payrolls are paid on the same basis, as outlined below.

 A special holiday closing is not a recognized Institute Holiday, and Holiday pay practices do not apply.
 (For additional information, see Section 4.1, Holidays.)

 Full-time and part-time employees not required to work are paid for the hours they were regularly scheduled to work during the closing.

 Full-time and part-time employees scheduled and required to work during the closing are paid at their applicable rates, plus any shift differential, for the hours they work.
 In addition, they are paid at straight-time, plus any shift differential, for the hours of the closing.
 Employees who choose to work during a special holiday closing but are not required to do so receive only Special Holiday Closing Pay and do not receive any additional pay or time off.